 This research may hold implications for protecting teenagers against CAD.
 Previous research suggests that the risk of developing both depression and schizophrenia rises for people that begin using marijuana at a young age.
 The advent of this research, may, in the future allow for a parent to have their child screened to determine if there is a genetic risk towards developing CAD, thus offering them a chance to provide care, attention, and education to help prevent CAD and the damage it imparts on a person’s life.

 Setting The Stage For Further Research

 More research is needed before we can conclusively determine the exact nature by which CAD affects mental health.
-However, this research is pertinent in the fact that it further increases the knowledge that substance abuse, specifically that of CAD is not only derived from environmental concerns but from the complex interaction between a person’s life circumstances and genetics.
+However, this research is pertinent in the fact that it further increases the knowledge that substance use, specifically that of CAD is not only derived from environmental concerns but from the complex interaction between a person’s life circumstances and genetics.

 Treatment For CAD

-With any substance, it is an unhealthful and even dangerous practice to self-medicate; a person should seek trained help from a medical professional to combat both their substance abuse or addiction and any mental health concerns.
+With any substance, it is an unhealthful and even dangerous practice to self-medicate; a person should seek trained help from a medical professional to combat both their substance use or addiction and any mental health concerns.

 If you fear that you may be developing a dependence on marijuana or any other substance, or if you’re struggling with a mental health concern that makes you want to use drugs, please reach out to us today at 844-451-0263.
 We can assist you in finding the help that you need to safely tackle your drug use while dealing with any concurrent issues that may aggravate your substance use.